 As a result, they have distinct values, attitudes, and lifestyle habits.
 Because of their adept internet usage, they are highly aware of what is happening in their own communities as well as globally.
-It's predicted by 2020 Gen Z will make up 40% of consumers in the USA, so it's time to start thinking about how to market to this up and coming demographic of consumers.
+Gen Z already makes up 40% of consumers in the USA, so it's time to start thinking about how to market to this up and coming demographic of consumers.

 Understanding the differences between Millennials and Gen Z.

 Before considering how to market to Gen Z, it’s important to understand how Gen Z differs from the previous generation, Millennials (born between 1980 and 1995).